apache/horaedb-docs/docs/src/en/sdk/go.md

 Notice:

-- CeresDB currently only supports the default database `public` now, multiple databases will be supported in the future
+- HoraeDB currently only supports the default database `public` now, multiple databases will be supported in the future

 ### Manage Table

-CeresDB uses SQL to manage tables, such as creating tables, deleting tables, or adding columns, etc., which is not much different from when you use SQL to manage other databases.
+HoraeDB uses SQL to manage tables, such as creating tables, deleting tables, or adding columns, etc., which is not much different from when you use SQL to manage other databases.

-For ease of use, when using gRPC's write interface for writing, if a table does not exist, CeresDB will automatically create a table based on the first write.
+For ease of use, when using gRPC's write interface for writing, if a table does not exist, HoraeDB will automatically create a table based on the first write.

 Of course, you can also use `create table` statement to manage the table more finely (such as adding indexes).